-Reflections on our safari in Tanzania's Serengeti National Park, including a slideshow of the big cats – lions, cheetahs, and a leopard – who have made this place their own.
+Reflections on our safari in Tanzania's Serengeti National Park with all the big cats – lions, cheetahs, and a leopard – who have made this place their own.

 Expectations: dangerous stuff.
 It’s virtually impossible not to have them when it comes to an iconic experience like a safari in the Serengeti.

 You'll understand if you've ever watched Animal Planet or a National Geographic documentary and imagined yourself — dressed in “safari” clothes, of course — peeking out of the roof of a four-wheel drive vehicle as a lion takes down a zebra and begins to devour it, all only a meter away.
 You’re snapping away with your DSLR camera, and its huge lens allows you to zero in on the drops of blood on the lion’s whiskers.
 Vultures hover overhead, hyenas grow in number and close in.
 The drumbeat of the soundtrack in your head (all daydreams have soundtracks, don't they?) comes to a crescendo.
 Will the hyenas and vultures take their cut of the kill?